Unit 6: 7th Voicing

 These special launch prices are good till Friday night, October 22 at midnight.

-After that, Unit 6: 7th Voicing goes up on the website at retail price ($79) with the Site Member Discount available ($49).
+After that, these links go dark and Unit 6: 7th Voicing goes up on the website at retail price ($79) with the Site Member Discount available ($49).

 One last thing: